dm2912/Crystal/README.md

 Video Delay On Gamelist: Adjust how long it takes before the screenshot or image on gamelists turns to video (from no delay to 3 seconds)

+Video on Detail View: Game video's can now be turned off completely on detailed vews

 ================================